Mr. Arkadin: An eighth - novelization

 "I didn't write one word of that novel.
 Nor have I ever read it," Welles told Peter Bogdanovich.
 "Somebody wrote it in French to be published in serial form in the newspapers.
 You know — to promote the picture.
 I don't know how it got under hardcovers, or who got paid for that."
+It was serialised in the U.K. newspaper the Daily Express in 1955.

 Welles always denied authorship of the book, and French actor-writer Maurice Bessy, who is credited as having translated the book into French, was long rumoured to be the real author.
 Rosenbaum suggested that the book was written in French and then translated into English, as lines from the script were approximations that seemed to have been translated from English to French and back to English.
 Research by film scholar François Thomas in the papers of Louis Dolivet has uncovered documentary proof that Bessy was indeed the author.